metabase/metabase/docs/users-guide/models.md

 ## How to use models

+You can use Models to do things ike use complex SQL queries to create models (derived tables) that can be used as starting data in a question just like any other table in your database.

-You can use models to:
+You can use Models to:

 - Create models, like a "customer" dataset, or
 - Summary tables that aggregate data from multiple tables, or
 - Clean up tables with unnecessary columns and rows removed, or
 - Results of a SQL question plus metadata to describe it's columns.

 Or whatever else you want to create.
-The idea with datasets is to give other people a good "starting point table" that makes it easier to answer any questions they have.
+The idea with Models is to give other people a good "starting point table" that makes it easier to answer any questions they have.
 In this sense, they're like a special sort of saved question that you can add metadata to.

 ## Create a model